reyes2981/spring/README.md

 # Project Challenges

-1. Adding authentication/authorization - Initially, on of my goals, was was to add these functionalities using JWT tokens.
+1. Adding authentication/authorization - Initially, one of my goals, was to add these functionalities using JWT tokens.
 When I would look for a user in the DB I would get an error that stated the object I was trying to view was null.
 I did research on Google/StackOverFlow and then my classmates on Slack.
 I was steered in the right direction and attempted to implement UserDetails and UserDetailsService but it was still not working.
-2.
-3.
-4.
+2. Not a fan of Postman interface - I ended up using Swagger UI

 # DEPENDENCIES USED